InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 ## Pitfalls & Gotchas

-- Many methods MUST be overridden in a subclass and/or chained to the superclass implementation, by calling `super.method()`.
+- Some methods MUST be overridden in a subclass and/or chained to the superclass implementation, by calling `super.method()`.
 Some methods should call `super` at different points (i.e. beginning or end) in the subclass' implementation.
 Unfortunately, there is no language-level support for enforcing that, so your best bet is to read the source and comments of the method you're overriding.
     > 💡 When in doubt, always call `super`, and call it at the top of your overriding method.
     > TODO: make this chaining automatic/enforced when/if Swift supports it